 In Sapa, you can go trekking up into the mountains, take a batik class, stay the night at a hill tribe village, or even take a motorcycle ride up into the mountains.
-There are many great things you can do, Sapa; it offers you a lot of great cultural experiences.
+Sapa offers you many great things to do, which offers you many great cultural experiences.

-Sapa is about 3 to 5 hours outside Hanoi; again the time difference is if you go by a tour company or bus (which will stop along the way) or drive direct in a private car or van.
-There is a very good freeway between Hanoi and Lao Cai which is outside Sapa.
+Sapa is about 3 to 5 hours outside Hanoi; the time difference is if you go by a tour company or bus (which will stop along the way) or drive directly in a private car or van.
+There is a very good freeway between Hanoi and Lao Cai, which is outside Sapa.

 Hoi An is a lovely beach town in the central part of Vietnam.
-It is near Danang, Vietnam that was known as China Beach during the American-Vietnam war.
+It is near Danang, Vietnam, which was known as China Beach during the American-Vietnam war.

-One of the things I love about Hoi An is its wonderful old town filled with some lovely shops and restaurants.
-There are also cultural things that you can do nearby such as visit some ancient Khmer-style monuments.
+One of the things I love about Hoi An is its wonderful old town filled with lovely shops and restaurants.
+There are also cultural things that you can do nearby such as visiting some ancient Khmer-style monuments.
 Hoi An also offers you great beaches.

 Ho Chi Minh Area

-Ho Chi Minh city, also known as Saigon, is the business heart and soul of Vietnam.
+Ho Chi Minh City, also known as Saigon, is Vietnam’s business heart and soul.
 The city is always buzzing with excitement.

 Ho Chi Minh is divided into many districts; the main downtown area is known as District 1.
 District 1 is the colorful city center of Ho Chi Minh that is filled with restaurants, bars, and shopping